Tony Curtis Says Thank You, Jack Lemmon Gets a Pie in the Face, & Tony and Natalie Wood Almost Light Each Other On Fire! It's The Great Race.

 That’s right, 4,000 pies.

-At the end of each day of shooting the pie scene, the actors were each photographed so that their pie-splattered appearances could be replicated for the next day’s filming.
+At the end of each day of shooting the pie scene, the actors were all photographed so that their pie-splattered appearances could be replicated for the next day’s filming.

-Adding to the cost was the fact that filming of the pie fight wasn’t completed before a weekend break…
+Adding to the pie fight cost was the fact that filming of the scene wasn’t completed before a weekend break…

-So when the cast and crew came back after the weekend, the various pie fillings that encrusted the walls and floor of the set were no longer the brilliant, fresh colors they had been before the weekend…and THE SMELL!!!!!
+When the cast and crew came back after the weekend, the various pie fillings that encrusted the walls and floor of the set were no longer the brilliant, fresh colors they had been before the weekend

 Rancid smell and browning colors combined meant that the whole scene had to be re-created, which meant more money spent…

-Quick side note to the pie scene: if you’ve ever wondered what it would feel like to be hit in the face with a pie, this description from Jack Lemmon, who blacked out after being hit in the face one too many times, will squash any thoughts you had about a pie in the face being a delicious, or pleasant experience in any way:
+And if you’ve ever wondered what it would feel like to be hit in the face with a pie, here’s how Jack Lemmon, who blacked out after being hit in the face one too many times, described it:

 “a pie hitting you in the face feels like a ton of cement.”

-And if that’s not enough of a turn-off, Natalie Wood choked on pie when a too perfectly aimed pie in the face blocked her airways.
+Poor Natalie Wood actually choked when a too perfectly aimed pie in the face blocked her airways.

 The Great Race Keeps Rumbling Along

-As you can imagine, such extravagances meant The Great Race went waaaay over budget.
+With such extravagances as the fancy cars and the epic pie fight, The Great Race went way over budget.
 In fact, the budget actually doubled to $12 million, or $98.36 million adjusted for inflation, making it the most expensive film comedy of the time.
-Tony Curtis perfectly described this snow ball budget effect in his 1993 autobiography [aff. link]:

 “…the Great Race went on and on and on, way over budget.
 Warner was constantly on the edge of pulling that picture because it got so exorbitant…Nobody seemed to be able to do anything about it.
 It [the film] just kept rumbling along under its own power.”

-So let’s get back to that drama I mentioned between Tony and Natalie.
+Let’s get back to that drama I mentioned earlier between Tony and Natalie.

-Tony Curtis and Natalie Wood went pretty far back, and The Great Race would be the final of three films the two made together.
+Tony Curtis and Natalie Wood went pretty far back.
+The Great Race would be the final of three films they made together.

-Tony would say in his 1993 autobiography [aff. link] that he and Natalie had a great “chemistry” on Kings Go Fourth (1958), the first film they made together.
-But out of respect for their respective spouses—Robert Wagner and Janet Leigh, Tony refrained from putting the moves on Natalie.
+In his 1993 autobiography [aff. link] Tony shared that he and Natalie had a great “chemistry” on Kings Go Fourth (1958), the first film they made together.
+But out of respect for their respective spouses—Robert Wagner and Janet Leigh, Tony refrained from making a move on Natalie.